Traveling to new places can be highly rewarding, but it can be overwhelming if you’re not sure how safe you’ll feel away from home.

 Travel insurance offers a few options and types of coverage.
 It can give you the benefits of following coverage- trip cancellation, trip interruption, travel delay, missed connection coverage and change fees coverage.
 Be aware, that travel insurance only covers if it’s secured before a weather event is named (meaning, booked before you know something’s gone awry) so get your travel insurance when you book your trip.

 It also can help you out if you should need medical, dental care or emergency transportation.
-For those of you with super active itineraries, or a tendency to be accident prone, travel insurance could be a good bet for unforeseen medical oopsies as well.
+For those of you with super active itineraries, or a tendency to be accident prone, travel insurance for when you travel to Europe could be a good bet for unforeseen medical oopsies as well.

 This post was written as part of the Allstate Influencer Program and sponsored by Allstate.
 All opinions are mine.
 As the nation’s largest publicly held personal lines insurer, Allstate is dedicated not only to protecting what matters most–but to guiding people to live the Good Life, every day.